ICSanonymous2019/IA-SpGEMM/README.md

 IA-SPGEMM is a An Input Auto-tuning Sparse General Matrix-Matrix Multiplication on Multicore and Manycore Architure.

+All the code will be open source soon !!!
+All the code will be open source soon !!!
+All the code will be open source soon !!!

 It is composed of several parts:
 - SpGEMM algorithms for COO, DIA and ELL sparse storage format
 - Feature extraction and density representation